 This program is a University-wide initiative designed to guide students through a series of programs, activities and experiences that complement their academic studies.
 The program encourages growth within four areas of competency:

 - Career, Personal, and Professional Development

 - Global Engagement

-Students who participate in the RWAP receive a co-curricular “transcript” documenting their achievements.
+Students who participate receive a co-curricular “transcript” documenting their achievements.
 Students who fully engage with the program will be able to confidently articulate their out-of-class experiences to prospective employers and graduate schools and demonstrate that they have become well-rounded and marketable.